cerner/terra-core/packages/terra-overlay/README.md

 However, the terra-overlay package will no longer continue to be supported / developed.

 ## Why?
-Component is a bad pattern and hence is being deprecated.
+Terra Overlay design is a bad pattern and hence it is being deprecated.

 ## How to replace this package?
 This package can be replaced with [terra-application-loading-overlay](https://engineering.cerner.com/terra-ui/application/terra-application/components/application-loading-overlay)